ON THIS PAGE: You will learn about the different ways doctors use to treat children with a CNS tumor. To see other pages, use the menu.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy tumor cells.
 A doctor who specializes in giving radiation therapy to treat a tumor is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
 A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.

 Stereotactic radiosurgery is a way to deliver high doses of radiation therapy directly to a tumor and not to healthy tissue.
-This technique makes detailed, three-dimensional maps of the brain and tumor, so doctors can pinpoint where to direct the radiation treatment.
-It works best for certain noncancerous tumors and a tumor that is only in one part of the brain.
+This technique makes detailed, 3-dimensional maps of the brain and tumor, so doctors can pinpoint where to direct the radiation treatment.
+It works best for certain noncancerous tumors and a tumor that is only in 1 part of the brain.

 Another type of radiation therapy used for a CNS tumor is proton therapy.
 Proton therapy is a type of external-beam radiation therapy that uses protons rather than x-rays.
 At high energy, protons can destroy tumor cells.
 Proton therapy is becoming more widely used in the United States.